 It’s estimated that between 10 and 20 percent of Americans experience the winter blues.
 This form of depression begins as the weather gets colder and fades away as spring arrives.
 In most circumstances, the winter blues aren’t cause for major concern.
 However, individuals in recovery should take special care when it comes to the winter blues.
 Feelings of sadness, stress and anger are known substance abuse triggers, so the winter blues could potentially lead to relapse.
 If you are in recovery and trying to stay sober, there are several ways to beat those blues and safeguard your sobriety.

-Raise Your Spirits with Sunlight
+Raise Your Spirits With Sunlight

-When it comes to the winter blues, one of the biggest instigators is how little sunlight there is on winter days.
+One of the biggest triggers of the winter blues is the limited amount of sunlight available during the day.
 Being in the sunlight is known to have a number of health benefits, particularly when it comes to mood and mental health.
-In fact, phototherapy — the therapeutic use of light — has been used to treat many types of depression as well as other emotional disorders.
+Phototherapy — the therapeutic use of light — has been used to treat many types of depression as well as other emotional disorders.
 Sunlight is known to trigger the release of serotonin and a number of hormones in the brain that elevate a person’s mood.
-By comparison, darkness causes the brain to produce melatonin, which is contributes to pervading drowsiness.2 Therefore, making time to take in some sunlight at least a few times each week can lead to immense improvements in mood.
-If it’s too cold to spend extended periods outdoors during the winter, an alternative could be sitting near an artificial light called a “light box,” which a Harvard study found to be at least as effective as antidepressants.3
+By comparison, darkness causes the brain to produce melatonin, which is contributes to increased drowsiness.
+Making time to take in some sunlight a few times each week can lead to an improved mood.
+If it’s too cold to spend extended periods outdoors during the winter, an alternative could be sitting near an a “light box,” which a Harvard study found to be at least as effective as antidepressants.

-Be Strategic with Your Diet
+Be Strategic With Your Diet

 Exercise and Physical Activity